Q. Why do you charge

 and payment.
 You can provide high-resolution TIFF images on the CD, or provide

-RGB JPEG image files that are 1000 pixels on their longest side, as long
+RGB JPEG image files that are 1000 pixels on their longest side (1500 pixels

 If you are shortlisted, youll be asked to provide high-resolution